tldr-pages/tldr/pages/common/pipwin.md

 # pipwin

-> Complementary tool for pip on Windows.
+> Complementary tool to install unofficial Python package binaries on Windows.
-> Pipwin installs unofficial python package binaries for windows.
 > More information: <https://github.com/lepisma/pipwin>.

 - List all available packages for download: